20 Pros and Cons of Living in Vienna, Austria

 Pro: Excellent Restaurants and Food Markets

 Vienna’s culinary scene includes Michelin-starred restaurants, Heuriger wine taverns, and multicultural street food.
 Markets like Naschmarkt and Karmelitermarkt offer everything from Turkish spices to Austrian cheeses.
+For dishes, markets, and neighborhood picks, see our Vienna Food guide.

 Pro: Large Pedestrian Zones